lesaathvik24/Melody_Agent/README.md

 ## Introduction

-Ever thought of how a Heavy Metal song about the last tweet of Elon Musk would sound?
-Well, this is your repo then ...
+This is a Music Generation Agent

 ## Description

-This repository contains a crewAI application for automatically generating songs given a **topic** and a **musc genre**.
+This repository contains a crewAI application for automatically generating songs given a **topic** and a **music genre**.
 The song generation is done using [the "unofficial" Suno AI API](https://github.com/gcui-art/suno-api).

 The crew consists of [three agents](agents.py):